nortonpmjr/transformers-card-game/README.md

 ## Install pods

-Close the project workspace, open a terminal and navigate to the project root folder and execute the command: pod install
+Open a terminal and navigate to the project folder, and run the following commands

+`pod deintegrate`

+`pod install`

-It will install the dependencies, now you can run the project.
+It will install the dependencies, now you can open the workspace file or type `xed .` in the terminal and run the project